Parker-P/vscode-cpp-template/README.md

 # vscode-cpp-template
-Template for making C++ apps from scratch
+Template for making C++ apps from scratch with Visual Studio Code.

 # Overview